…and that’s the easy part.

 Serving customers is what we all do.
 We know that.
 It’s just that sometimes our employees don’t seem to care about anything but their own little comfortable box they made for themselves.
 Now, the truth is that they may care; they just don’t know what to do to make it easy.

 There are some myths about customer service that need addressing.
-I’ve been doing this for years, and one thing that irritates me the most are those people who think customer service is providing only what the company can provide (product or service) and if we can’t provide it–oh well.
+I’ve been doing this for years, and one thing that irritates me the most is those people who think customer service is providing only what the company can provide (product or service), and if we can’t provide it–oh well.
 If you “oh, well” anyone, you don’t work for me.

 We need high-quality customer service people who will go “the extra mile?”
 Where do we get them?
-Most are already in the job or in the house.
-We train them, of course, to trust us, then they can earn the customers trust.
+Most are already on the job or in the house.
+We train them, of course, to trust us, then they can earn the customers’ trust.

 Too many companies automate too much of the people interface.
 Sure, it saves money, but it loses money in customers who want the personal touch.
 Good customer service isn’t always getting what you want.
 It’s getting an answer, an immediate response when you ask for it.
-Telling someone immediately you can deliver at another time is better than getting back with them only when you can deliver.
-Same delivery date, different frame of reference; the customer needed the information earlier and now it may be too late.
-That ever happen to you?
+Telling someone immediately you can deliver at another time is better than getting back to them only when you can deliver.
+Same delivery date, a different frame of reference; the customer needed the information earlier and now it may be too late.
+Does that ever happen to you?

-In order to look at training effective customer service reps, and I’m not talking sales people, we look the people who already assigned those customer service positions.
-Are they empathetic, good listeners, empowered to make some decisions regarding service, good communicators on many levels, a good friend (confidant), an educator, and are they thick-skinned?
+In order to look at training effective customer service reps, and I’m not talking salespeople, we look at the people who have already assigned those customer service positions.
+Are they empathetic, good listeners, empowered to make some decisions regarding service, good communicators on many levels, good friends (confidants), and educators, and are they thick-skinned?